 Opera changed the Desktop product quite a bit in 2013.
 Transitioning from their own in-house Presto rendering engine technology to Chromium.
 This was a huge technical change and it was decided to ditch the Desktop product and start anew.
 Rebuilding a new browser on-top of the Chromium open-source project and WebKit (later Blink.)
 I agreed with this move and still think it was the right decision for Opera.

 This was a huge shift for everyone and especially the then displaced employees in the Core department who were moved to other departments.
 Although I don’t envy the people who were shifted around, I’m glad the transition happened.
 It allowed me to get better acquainted with many interesting people.
 During this period, my position as Test Lead for Mac was formalized.

 My continuous design critique eventually landed me in the Desktop Design department in February 2014.
 Where I focused on improving the user experience and contributed on many feature designs.

 Google Now keeps trying to get me to go back to work.
 I haven’t found a way to remove my old work address from its systems.
 I can only replace the old with a new address.
-So I’ve started looking for a new job in the Oslo area.
+So, I’ve started looking for a new job in the Oslo area.
 I’ll admit that this notification was a bit uncomfortable the first morning it showed up.
-I had even made sure to remove my work address from Google+ and Google Maps the night before.
+I’d even made sure to remove my work address from Google+ and Google Maps the night before.